fiatjaf/classless/themes/README.md

 * [jeen](jeen/) - A green and simple theme.
 * [lebo](lebo/) - A minimal theme that uses white backgrounds.
 Adapted from http://lebo.io/.
 * [longform](longform/) - Created by @fiatjaf.
 Loosely based on the design shown in this blog post: https://signalvnoise.com/posts/2977-behind-the-scenes-highrise-marketing-site-ab-testing-part-1
+* [plain](plain/) - A small theme for simple websites where content matters more than design.
 * [subtle](subtle/) - A simple and minimalist theme that shows a sidebar with header and aside content in it.
 Better for simple text blogs with not much header images.
 * [tacit](tacit/) - The [tacit CSS framework](https://github.com/yegor256/tacit) adapted to the Classless standard.
 * [wardrobe](wardrobe/) - A minimal and clean blog theme.